junxit/us-congress-bills-115/bill.md

     - **(E)** Input from the relevant chiefs of mission on any unique operational or policy value the small diplomatic post provides.
   - **(3)** *Updated information* The annual updates of the plans developed pursuant to paragraph (1) shall highlight any changes from the previous year’s plan to the ordering of construction and maintenance projects.
 - **(b)** *Reporting requirements*
-  - **(1)** *Submission of plans to Congress* Not later than 60 days after the completion of the LROBP and the LROMP, the Secretary of State shall submit such plans to the appropriate congressional committees.
+  - **(1)** *Submission of plans to congress* Not later than 60 days after the completion of the LROBP and the LROMP, the Secretary of State shall submit such plans to the appropriate congressional committees.
   - **(2)** *Reference in budget justification materials* In the budget justification materials submitted to the appropriate congressional committees in support of the Department of State’s budget for any fiscal year (as submitted with the budget of the President under section 1105(a) of title 31, United States Code), the plans specified in the LROBP and LROMP shall be referenced to justify funding requested for building and maintenance projects overseas.
-  - **(3)** *Form of report* The plans required to be submitted under paragraph (1) shall be submitted in unclassified form but may include classified annexes.
+  - **(3)** *Form of report* The plans required to be submitted under paragraph (1) shall be submitted in unclassified form but may include classified annexes
-- **(c)** *Small diplomatic post defined* In this section, the term “small diplomatic post” means any consulate that has employed five or fewer United States Government employees on average over the 36 months before the date of the enactment of this Act.
+- **(c)** *Small diplomatic post defined* In this section, the term small diplomatic post means any consulate that has employed five or fewer United States Government employees on average over the 36 months before the date of the enactment of this Act.

 ## § 8.
 Value engineering and risk assessment